Joshua David Milner, M.D., S.B.

 Genetics and Pathogenesis of Allergy Section

-The Genetics and Pathogenesis of Allergy Section is a basic, translational, and clinical lab focused on understanding the immunology of atopic disease through patients with genetic diseases associated with atopic manifestations, patients with immune deficiency and atopy, and patients with severe atopic dermatitis.
-Through studies of patients and mouse models, we hope to gain better insights into the mechanisms of immunodysregulation that lead to atopic inflammatory disease.
+The Genetics and Pathogenesis of Allergy Section is a basic, translational, and clinical lab focused on understanding the immunology of atopic disease through study of patients with genetic diseases associated with atopic manifestations, patients with immune deficiency and atopy, and patients with severe atopic dermatitis.
+Through studies of patients and mouse models of their diseases, we hope to gain better insights into the mechanisms of immunodysregulation that lead to atopic inflammatory disease, rare and common.

 Weak T-cell receptor (TCR)-mediated signaling of yet-undifferentiated naïve T cells can lead to inappropriate Th2 differentiation in mouse models.
 Insufficient TCR diversity can lead to impaired regulation of T cells by other T cells due to insufficient TCR specificity overlap of effector and regulatory populations or due to the absence of competition between T cells leading to the inappropriate emergence of weakly signaling TCRs specific for a given antigen.
 Our lab is developing and applying techniques to determine whether certain human disorders of atopy may be caused by defects in TCR diversity or signaling function.

-Joshua Milner graduated with an S.B. in biology from the Massachusetts Institute of Technology (MIT) in 1995 and an M.D. with distinction in immunology from the Albert Einstein College of Medicine in 2000.
-He was the recipient of the Pediatric Scientist Development Program Fellowship and did his fellowship in allergy and immunology at NIAID.
-He completed a postdoctoral fellowship with Dr. William Paul, NIAID, examining issues of mouse T-cell receptor repertoires.
-He was in the NIAID Clinical Research Transition Program immediately prior to being named chief of AIU as a clinical tenure-track investigator in NIAID.
+Joshua Milner graduated with an S.B. in biology from the Massachusetts Institute of Technology (MIT) in 1995 and an M.D. with distinction in immunology from the Albert Einstein College of Medicine.
+He completed his residency in pediatrics at the Children’s National Medical Center in Washington, DC, and, as the recipient of the Pediatric Scientist Development Program Fellowship, did his fellowship in allergy and immunology at NIAID.
+He completed a postdoctoral fellowship with Dr. William E. Paul, NIAID, examining issues of mouse T-cell receptor repertoires before beginning as a clinical tenure-track investigator in the LAD.
+He was named chief of the LAD in 2017.
+He is an elected member of the American Society for Clinical Investigation and the Association of American Physicians, and is the recipient of the Phadia Allergy Research Forum Award, as well as the Drukier Prize in Pediatric Research from Cornell University.

 Ombrello MJ, Remmers EF, Sun G, Freeman AF, Datta S, Torabi-Parizi P, Subramanian N, Bunney TD, Baxendale RW, Martins MS, Romberg N, Komarow H, Aksentijevich I, Kim HS, Ho J, Cruse G, Jung MY, Gilfillan AM, Metcalfe DD, Nelson C, O'Brien M, Wisch L, Stone K, Douek DC, Gandhi C, Wanderer AA, Lee H, Nelson SF, Shianna KV, Cirulli ET, Goldstein DB, Long EO, Moir S, Meffre E, Holland SM, Kastner DL, Katan M, Hoffman HM, Milner JD.
 Cold urticaria, immunodeficiency, and autoimmunity related to PLCG2 deletions.
 N Engl J Med.
 2012;366(4):330-8.